Auterion/embedded-debug-tools/src/emdbg/debug/gdb.md

 Dumps the memories into a coredump file suffixed with the current date and time.
 The coredump file can be passed to the [CrashDebug](crashdebug.md) debug backend.
-By default, the SRAM memories and a few selected peripherals of the FMUv5x are read.
+By default, the SRAM memories and all peripherals listed in the SVD file of the target are copied.

 ```
 (gdb) px4_coredump